Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

   <dd>The final boss.
 Realtime blend between two mipmap textures based on LOD fraction.</dd>
  <dt>TrilinearMipmapFences.bas</dt>
   <dd>An alpha-blended, alpha-masked, mipmapped fence to go alongside the road.</dd>
+ <dt>TrilinearVariants.bas</dt>
+  <dd>Adds a moving sun light source to the road and fence scene, and you can switch between 5 or 8 point TLMMI</dd>
 </dl>

 ## Triangles